Vitek-Lab/MSstats-dev/.github/CONTRIBUTING.md

 The [reprex](https://reprex.tidyverse.org/) package might be helpful.

 To help with describing the bug, we have created an issue template which can be used after starting a new issue.

+## Feature requests

+GitHub issues are meant primarily for bug requests.
+We suggest to make feature requests via the official [Google group](https://groups.google.com/forum/#!forum/msstats) of `MSstats`.

 ## Code contributions